-Free and fully online, Texas College Bridge is a personalized, adaptive learning platform that helps prepare 11th and 12th graders for college.
-The easy to use platform guides students through individualized college preparation courses in math and English, at their own pace and with a teacher facilitator to help them meet their goals.
+Texas College Bridge is a personalized, adaptive learning platform that helps prepare 11th and 12th graders for college.
+The easy to use, fully online platform guides students through individualized college preparation courses in math and English, at their own pace and with a teacher facilitator to help them meet their goals.

 Texas College Bridge includes customized teacher training and a data-rich dashboard that allows teachers to monitor a student’s progress on each skill, identify areas that need intervention and provide the support students need.
 Texas College Bridge gives you access to guide students to success, improve retention, and lay a solid foundation for college completion.

 View our video tutorials for teachers and access other EdReady training resources in the Help Center.

 Find advising resources and training materials for district and campus staff, so you have the information you need to successfully advise students.